Modular invariance groups and defect McKay-Thompson series: TDLs from monstralizers

-(all the TDLs that we will consider in this work act diagonally on the primaries of interest).
-Then, using (\ref*{eq:tdls:t}) and the map between Virasoro primaries of $\vn$ and Virasoro primaries of $\mc A$ (call it $\pi$), we may construct a TDL $\mc L$ of the monster CFT by imposing that the action of $\mc L$ on a given Virasoro primary of $\vn$ (say $\phi_i$) is
+where $(i, j)$ are the left- and right-moving indices from (\ref{eq:tdls:j}).
+More generally, topological defects can act non-diagonally on the primaries, but this type of TDL will not appear in our analysis.
+Then, using the map between $\mc A \otimes \mc B$ primaries of $\vn$ and $\mc A \otimes \bar{\mc A}'$ primaries of the monstralizing RCFT (call it $\pi$), we may construct a TDL $\mc L$ of the monster CFT by imposing that the action of $\mc L$ on a given $\mc A \otimes \mc B$ primary of $\vn$ (say $\phi_i$) is

-Such a line commutes with $t^{(\mc B)}$, since its action on the primaries of $t^{(\mc B)}$ is diagonal, and commutes with $t^{(\mc A)}$ since it acts on the primaries of $t^{(\mc A)}$ identically to $\mc L^{(\mc A)}$, which was by supposition a topological defect of $\mc A$.
-Thus, the line commutes with $T(z)$, so is topological, and forms a topological defect of $\vn$.
+Such a line is topological by construction (acting identically on primaries and descendants), and (\ref{eq:tdls:j}) and (\ref{eq:tdls:sb}) guarantee that it satisfies the Cardy condition since $\mc L^{(\mc A)}$ does so; it therefore forms a valid TDL in the monster CFT.
+Moreover, $\mc L$ will preserve the subalgebra $\mc A \otimes \mc B$ of $\vn$.
+In fact, we need not start with a line preserving the maximal left-moving chiral algebra of the monstralizing RCFT.
+More generally, applying (\ref{eq:tdls:l}) to a defect preserving $\mc A' \otimes \bar{\mc A}'$ in the monstralizing RCFT (with Virasoro $< \mc A' < \mc A$) yields a TDL of the monster CFT preserving $\mc A' \otimes \mc B$.
 We emphasize, though, that while $\mc L$ and $\mc L^{(\mc A)}$ have the same eigenvalues, they may differ in other respects -- for example, $\mc L$ is generically not a Verlinde line, whether or not $\mc L^{(\mc A)}$ is.
 At the level of characters, this construction allows us to compute the partition function of the monster CFT twined by the line $\mc L$: